The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity

 \section{Abstract}

 Accurate uncertainty quantification (UQ) in Large Language Models (LLMs) is critical for trustworthy deployment.
-While real-world language is inherently ambiguous, reflecting aleatoric uncertainty, existing UQ methods are typically benchmarked against tasks with no ambiguity.
-In this work, we demonstrate that while current uncertainty estimators perform well under the restrictive assumption of no ambiguity, they degrade to close-to-random performance on ambiguous data.
-To this end, we introduce MAQA\(^*\) and AmbigQA\(^*\), the first ambiguous question-answering (QA) datasets equipped with ground-truth answer distributions estimated from factual co-occurrence.
-We find this performance deterioration to be consistent across different estimation paradigms: using the predictive distribution itself, internal representations throughout the model, and an ensemble of models.
-We show that this phenomenon can be theoretically explained, revealing that predictive-distribution and ensemble-based estimators are fundamentally limited under ambiguity.
-Overall, our study reveals a key shortcoming of current UQ methods for LLMs and motivates a rethinking of current modeling paradigms.
+Despite ubiquitous ambiguities in real-world language -- so-called aleatoric uncertainty -- existing UQ methods are typically benchmarked against tasks with unambiguous answers.
+In this work, we formally establish the role of aleatoric uncertainty in existing uncertainty estimation paradigms.
+We theoretically explain why they perform well under zero aleatoric uncertainty and why their performance degrades on ambiguous data.
+To empirically demonstrate our results, we introduce MAQA\(^*\) and AmbigQA\(^*\), the first ambiguous question-answering (QA) datasets equipped with ground-truth answer distributions estimated from factual co-occurrence, and find that methods degrade to near-random performance.
+Our work motivates a paradigm shift to explicitly account for ambiguities in the responses when developing UQ methods for LLMs.